Vouk/voukoder/README.md

 # voukoder
-Use x264 and x265 from the libav library directly in Adobe Premiere (Elements).
+Use x264 and x265 from the libav library directly in Adobe Premiere (Pro and Elements).

 This plugin is under heavy development and not yet ready for prodction use.